 Religious Education is a compulsory subject and forms part of the national curriculum.
 At Warwick Road Primary School, we aim to develop children’s knowledge and understanding of the major religions of the world.
 We help our children to learn from religions as well as about religions.
 Furthermore, children will reflect on what it means to have a faith and to develop their own spiritual knowledge and understanding.
 We aim to promote the spiritual, moral and cultural development of all pupils.
 RE enables children to investigate and reflect on some of the most fundamental questions asked by people.
-We organise visits to local places of worship e.g. Dewsbury Minster, Madina Masjid (Batley), Trinity Church to name a few.
+We organise visits to places of worship e.g. Dewsbury Minster, Madina Masjid (Batley), Trinity Church and the United Hebrew Congregation Synagogue in Leeds.
 Regularly, we invite representatives of local religious groups to come into school and talk to the children e.g. a local priest before Christmas and Easter or a member of the Sikh community to talk about Sikhism.
 Pupils develop their sense of identity and belonging, preparing them for life as citizens in a multicultural society.

 All materials are handled very sensitively and with respect.
 All children irrespective of background, race, gender and capability have equal access to the RE curriculum.
 Tasks are broken down into small steps, giving children achievable goals.
 Children are provided with open-ended tasks/ opportunities for further research and reflection.